kinghos/UniNotes/Part IA/Introduction to Graphics/Lecture 2.md

 ##### Super-sampling
 - Grid - divide into a number of sub-pixels and shoot a ray through the centre of each.
 Has the same problems as without anti-aliasing
 - Random - shoot at random points.
 This leads to noise artefacts (which the eye is less sensitive to)
-- Poisson - shoot at random points with the condition that no two rays will pass through the pixel closer than $\epsilon$ to one another.
+- Poisson disc - shoot at random points with the condition that no two rays will pass through the pixel closer than $\epsilon$ to one another.
 Better image than pure random sampling, but hard to implement
-- Jittered - Divide i
+- Jittered - Divide into sub-pixels than shoot at a random point in each sub-pixel.
+For N rays, it is better than pure random sampling, and acts as an approximation to Poisson disc sampling, and hence easier to implement.